orstavik/JoiComponents/book/chapter5_style/12_Mixin_StyleCallback.md

 and edge-cases.
 But, `styleCallback(..)` is most relevant in that it adds and reduces the conceptual complexity of web components and HTML+CSS+JS programming.

-On the side, the `styleCallback(..)` reduces complexity by giving the developer all the tools needed to make custom CSS property values.
+On one side, the `styleCallback(..)` reduces complexity by giving the developer all the tools needed to make custom CSS property values.
 The `styleCallback(..)` gives the ability to implement true, full custom CSS properties (CSS variables only implement custom CSS property *names*, not custom CSS property *values*).
 Custom CSS property values is the last missing component